manymoments/manymoments.github.io/_posts/2020-09-13-synchronous-consensus-omission-faults.markdown

 We are now ready for the key safety claim:

-**Commit-Notify Safety:** *If a non-faulty replica $r$ commits cmd in view $v$, then for any non-faulty replicas $r'$, for any view $v'>v$ we have that its $(highest-cmd, highest-view)$ is such that $highest-cmd == cmd$ and $highest-view \geq v$.*
+**Commit-Notify Safety:** *If a non-faulty replica $r$ commits cmd in view $v$, then for any non-faulty replicas $r'$, for any view $v'>v$ we have that its $(highestCmd, highestView)$ is such that $highestCmd == cmd$ and $highestView \geq v$.*

     *Proof:* We will show this in two parts.
-First, we will show that at the end of view $v$, all non-faulty replicas $r'$ will have $my-cmd == cmd$.
-Then, we will show that for any view $v'>v$ we have that its $(highest-cmd, highest-view)$ is such that $highest-cmd == cmd$ and $highest-view \geq v$.*
+First, we will show that at the end of view $v$, all non-faulty replicas $r'$ will have $mycmd == cmd$.
+Then, we will show that for any view $v'>v$ we have that its $(highestCmd, highestView)$ is such that $highestCmd == cmd$ and $highestView \geq v$.*

 Since $r$ is non-faulty it will send a notify message to all replicas.
 If $r$ commits at time $t$, then observe that all other non-faulty replicas must have been in view $v$ until time $t-\Delta$.
 Otherwise, by Claim 3, $r$ would have quit view by time $t$ and not committed cmd (since active == false).
 This also implies that no honest replica enters the next view before time $t+\Delta$ (due to the $2\Delta$ wait during view-change).
 This time suffices for all non-faulty replicas to receive $r$'s notification.
 Moreover, due to Claim 1, there can be no other value that can be notified.
-Hence, all non-faulty replicas must store $my-cmd == cmd$ and send that in their status message.
+Hence, all non-faulty replicas must store $mycmd == cmd$ and send that in their status message.

 Since the new primary in the next view waits for a status message from $f+1 = n-f$ replicas, at least one of them will be from a non-faulty replica.
-Since other non-faulty replicas cannot have a my-cmd with a view $> v$, the primary of view $v+1$ cannot propose a value other than $cmd$.
+Since other non-faulty replicas cannot have a mycmd with a view $> v$, the primary of view $v+1$ cannot propose a value other than $cmd$.
 We can now continue by induction on the views: since the primary must wait for $n-f$ responses, then it must hear from at least one non-faulty party and since it chooses the highest view, it must choose the value cmd (since it is only an omission fault).

 Please discuss/comment/ask on [Twitter](...).